 Our main findings are as follows:

-We are uncertain whether Hologic digital breast tomosynthesis in combination with digital mammography or synthezised digital mammography decreases or increases recall rates compared to digital mammography alone (very low confidence due to conflicting evidence from observational studies)
+- We are uncertain whether Hologic digital breast tomosynthesis in combination with digital mammography or synthesised digital mammography decreases or increases recall rates compared to digital mammography alone (very low confidence due to conflicting evidence from observational studies).

-We are uncertain whether Hologic digital breast tomosynthesis in combination with digital mammography or synthezised digital mammography makes any difference with regard to the detection of interval cancer compared to digital mammography alone (very low confidence in the evidence due to sparse evidence from one observational study).
+- We are uncertain whether Hologic digital breast tomosynthesis in combination with digital mammography or synthesised digital mammography makes any difference with regard to the detection of interval cancer compared to digital mammography alone (very low confidence in the evidence due to sparse evidence from one observational study).

-We are uncertain whether Hologic digital breast tomosynthesis in combination with digital mammography or synthezised digital mammography decreases or increases false positive rates compared to digital mammography alone (very low confidence due to conflicting evidence from observational studies).
+- We are uncertain whether Hologic digital breast tomosynthesis in combination with digital mammography or synthesised digital mammography decreases or increases false positive rates compared to digital mammography alone (very low confidence due to conflicting evidence from observational studies).

-We are uncertain whether Hologic digital breast tomosynthesis in combination with digital mammography or synthezised digital mammography decreases or increases false negative rates compared to digital mammography alone (very low confidence due to sparse evidence from one observational study).
+- We are uncertain whether Hologic digital breast tomosynthesis in combination with digital mammography or synthesised digital mammography decreases or increases false negative rates compared to digital mammography alone (very low confidence due to sparse evidence from one observational study).

 Uncertainty regarding the effect estimates means that new research may alter the results and our conclusion.